timqian/music-lab/backend/README.md

 - [ ] add song!
 - [ ] send mail block event loop
 - [ ] update test flow
+- [ ] How to do follow?: One may want to see his followers and who are he following.

 ## Good pratise